Skip to content

 Therapies:

-• Exercise Therapy: Helps improve venous return and overall leg health.
+• Exercise Therapy: Helps improve venous return, strengthens leg muscles, and supports overall leg health.

 10. Arrhythmia